Zastinian/HedystiaDocs/docs/view/signals/signals.md

 # Signals

 Signals are the foundation of reactivity in `@hedystia/view`.
 They hold mutable state with automatic dependency tracking.
-Components run once — use `() => val(signal)` in JSX to create reactive bindings.
+Components run once — use signal accessors or `() => val(signal)` in JSX to create reactive bindings.

 ## `sig<T>(value, options?)`